Short Volatility Alert: Cidara Therapeutics, Inc.

-On Friday, shares of Cidara Therapeutics, Inc. CDTX experienced volatile short activity.
-After the activity, the stock price went up +7.53% to $0.785.
+On Thursday, shares of Cidara Therapeutics, Inc. CDTX experienced volatile short activity.
+After the activity, the stock price went down -3.74% to $0.72.

 The overall sentiment for CDTX has been Bearish.